angular/angular-cli/modules/module-map-ngfactory-loader/README.md

+# Deprecation Notice
+The string form of `loadChildren` is deprecated, this package is part of its implementation and is no longer needed if not using string form lazy loading.

+See: https://angular.io/api/router/LoadChildren for more details.

 # Module Map NgFactory Loader

 This is a NgFactory Loader which uses a map of modules instead of resolving modules lazily.